topsport-com-au/starlite-saqlalchemy/CONTRIBUTING.md

 ## CI

-We run pre-commit and all of the above tox environments in CI (except for `refurb`), so if they are passing locally, you should be all good when your PR is made.
+We run pre-commit and all of the above tox environments in CI so if they pass locally, you should be all good when your PR is made.

+## Test suite structure

+The layout of the test suite is to support easily grouping tests by their required dependencies.
+This allows for whole branches of the test suite to be skipped at collection time if their required dependency doesn't exist in the test environment.

+For example, if the tests are being executed in an environment that doesn't include SQLAlchemy, pytest won't collect any of the tests under the `tests/unit/require_sqlalchemy` namespace.

+If some piece of functionality requires a specific extra dependency, then put the tests for it under the `require_<dependency>` namespace.

+If some piece of functionality should behave the same, irrespective of available dependencies, those tests should be in the top-level of the tests/unit suite.

+The actual environments that we run tests within are configured in tox, most notable is `no-extras` env, which tests the app under minimal dependency conditions.
+We can add new tox environments to test different combinations of available dependencies as we need.

+If you want to have all the tests run, have tox, python 3.10 and 3.11 available and run `$ tox`.
+This runs all the tests exactly as CI does.

+If you are just iterating, run pytest at the command line and it will run the tests dependent on the extras available in your local environment.

 ## Conventional Commits